csomgyula/csomgyula.github.io/conway_law.md

 After all the law states the following:

-**The communication structure is the homeomorph image of the system's structure using the designed-by relation as the mapping between the two**.
+**The communication structure is the homeomorphic image of the system's structure using the designed-by relation as the mapping between the two**.

 In order to prove the above statement, the basic premises should be also defined: